-Total debt to income ratios of new borrowers
+Figure 8: Total debt to income ratios of new borrowers

 International evidence also suggests that investors play a strong role in amplifying property cycles.
 Investor participation tends to rise towards the peak of the property cycle and investors are more likely to sell properties when prices start to fall.
 Thus, property cycles are accentuated when there is a large investor presence in the market.